 An Over/Under Total Bet allows you to guess whether the final point total will be over or under what the house predicts.

 Online Sportsbooks have very good oddsmakers that are careful to weigh a game's factors before determining the final total.
 Otherwise, the sportsbook could lose a pile of money :).

-It's Saturday afternoon, and the Uconn Huskies are playing Georgetown.
-Since it's a basketball game, you're thinking that the total will probably be fairly high, perhaps about 180 points when its all said and done.
-Your sportsbook's linesmaker (or oddsmaker), however, predicts the game will be low scoring: the total is forecast to be 120.
-Based on this estimation, you can bet against the house and choose whether or not you think the final total will be over or under this amount.
+It's Saturday afternoon.
+The Uconn Huskies are playing Georgetown.
+Since it's a basketball game, you're thinking the total will be fairly high: about 180 points.
+Your sportsbook's oddsmaker predicts the game will be low scoring: the total is forecast to be 120.
+Based on this estimation, you can bet against the house and choose whether you think the final total will be over or under this amount.

 Over/Under bets are fun, but generally don't pay out nearly as much as a multiple team parlay or other long odds bet.
-Essentially, you're picking result A or B against the book's estimate, so the payoff is going to be similar to a straight bet, where in some cases, you get 1:1 or less on your money.
-As with standard total bets, over/under totals can very with the particular sport being contested.
-Basketball games are more challenging than hockey games, because of the sheer number of points that are scored.
-A higher variance in the number of possible points scored means guessing over/under harder.
+Essentially, you're picking result A or B against the book's estimate, so the payoff is going to be similar to a straight bet.
+In some cases, you get 1:1 or less on your money.
+Over/under totals can vary with the particular sport being contested.
+Basketball games are more challenging than hockey games because the number of points scored is higher.
+A greater variance in the number of points scored makes guessing over/under harder.